blu-base/flyspray-docker/README.md

 ```
 $ docker run -d -p 8080:80 flyspray
 ```
-Now you can access Nextcloud at http://localhost:8080/ from your host system.
+Now you can access Flyspray at http://localhost:8080/ from your host system.

 ## Using an external database
 By default, this container uses PostgreSQL for data storage but the Flyspray